HOSTING ENSEMBLE

 AS A PRAYER

-A sculpture, an embodied being, invites the ancient gesture of washing hands to become a moment of presence, a prayer within the rhythm of daily life.
+A sculpture invites the ancient gesture of washing hands to become a moment of presence, a prayer within the rhythm of daily life.
 Sharing this intention, and brought to life with great care by the hands of May Liok, the sculpture came into being through a process that transcended our individual contributions.
 It now holds a quiet presence in our home studio and forms part of the hosting ensemble for the art ceremonies held there.

 TEXTILE PARTITIONS